What is the Ajna or Third-Eye Chakra?

-The Third-Eye Chakra, also called the Ajna Chakra, is the center of perception, consciousness and intuition.
+The Third-Eye Chakra, also called the Ajna Chakra, is one of 7 chakras.
+It is the center of perception, consciousness and intuition.
 It is pronounced as ‘Agya Chakra’ and is the focal point of concentration during asana or meditation practices.

 The Characteristics of Ajna Chakra